il-toti/streamlit-snowflake-stage-explorer/README.md

 # Snowflake Stage Inspector
 Stage Inspector helps you to analyse your Snowflake internal and external stages.
+You have two pages:
 ### Explorer
-- Surf through your stages, check the parameters
+- Surf through your stages, check parameters
-- Get a list of files on your stages
+- Get a list of the files on your stages
-- Even you can manage your stage files: upload, download or remove them
+- Even you can manage your stage files: upload, download or remove them (only internal stages)

 ### Usage
 - Overall size of your internal stages
 - Getting familiar your biggest files

-# Run this app
+# Installation
+How can you run this app?
-This app based on the excellent Streamlit framework.
+This app based on the excellent [Streamlit framework](https://streamlit.io/).
-You can run it on the Streamlit Cloud
+The best option is to run it on the [Streamlit Cloud](https://streamlit.io/cloud).

+If you rather choose to run it locally here is your guide.

 ## Create the virtual environment and install the packages
 So, first create your favorite virtual env and download the necessary packages.
 Streamlit will install among the other packages in the requirement.txt.